elastos/Elastos.Developer.Website/content/faq_roadmap/faq/faq_general.md

 {{< /faqentry >}}

 {{< faqentry question="What will be the biggest challenge for Elastos?" >}}
 This will not only be a challenge for Elastos but one for the whole ecosystem.
-To convince new users to accept blockchain and understand the benefits of DApps.
+To convince new users to accept blockchain and understand the benefits of dApps.
 As a community driven open-source project, the marketing towards developers will be crucial for the future of Elastos.
 We survive because of the community, we take care of the community, we listen to the community and even more so we work together as a community to build this ecosystem as best as we can.
 {{< /faqentry >}}

 {{< faqentry question="What are the future use cases of Elastos?" >}}